-Travel requires good preparation if you want it to be fun and a major success.
-Little things go awry as always but when you prepare well, chances are you will have an enjoyable and pleasant trip.
+Travel requires good preparation if you want it to be a fun and significant success.
+Little things go awry, but chances are you will have an enjoyable trip when you prepare well.

-So, here are some tips that will make you a most effective travel planner.
+So, here are some tips that will make you the most effective travel planner.

 1. Book Airline and Hotel Early

-Plan your trip early so you can book your airline and hotel, taking advantage of cheaper prices.
+Plan your trip early so you can book your airline and hotel, taking advantage of lower prices.
 Here are some tips for online booking:

 These sites track the choices you have looked at and put up the price.
-Who knows but this has been my experience so I often just close my computer and do the booking the next day.
+Who knows, but this has been my experience, so I often close my computer and make the booking the next day.

 Now, with private or incognito search (options you'll find in your browser under File), they can no longer track your visits.

-For us, as we often are not sure when we're getting back, we just book one way tickets.
-This may, however, cause problems when you get into some countries that may ask you to show a return ticket but not many countries do this now.
+As we often are not sure when we're returning, we book one-way tickets.
+However, this may cause problems when you get into some countries that may ask you to show a return ticket, but not many countries do this now.
 So far, we have not had this experience.
 When you book, take note of these:

-This is especially true when you are flying 8-16 hours.
+This choice is primarily right when flying for 8-16 hours.
 When it is only a short flight, get a cheap seat.
 Save your money for the long flights unless, of course, money is not an issue.

-Being able to stretch out for a few hours gives you that much needed rest.
+Stretching out for a few hours gives you that much-needed rest.
 You will be grateful for this rest when you have to show up in meetings upon arrival.

-You can relax in a bigger chair and watch movies in a much bigger screen.
-You can enjoy better service and food as well which makes the experience much more pleasant.
+You can relax in a more oversized chair and watch movies on a much bigger screen.
+You can also enjoy better service and food, which makes the experience much more pleasant.

-About hotels.
-There was a time when we never bothered to book a place and just drive to a town or city and start looking for a hotel.
+Ok, about hotels.
+There was a time when we never bothered to book a place, drive to a town or city, and start looking for a hotel.

-Nowadays, it could be a risk as here are some of the things that can happen:
+Nowadays, it could be a risk.
+Here are some of the things that can happen:

-Once, I bought ice wine in Vancouver airport duty free not knowing that upon transit in Singapore, when you go through security, liquid over 100 ml. will not be allowed.
+Once, I bought ice wine at Vancouver airport duty-free, not knowing that liquid over 100 ml will not be allowed upon transit in Singapore when you go through security.

-I was not the only one on transit carrying duty free bottles.
-One passenger was so disgusted he opened his wine bottle, drank a bit and poured the rest in the bin.
+I was not the only one in transit carrying duty-free bottles.
+One passenger was so disgusted he opened his wine bottle, drank a bit, and poured the rest into the bin.
 I just gave my bottle to the security people telling them to enjoy it.

-In some stop overs, you have to use staircases and walk a distance so make your carry on light enough.
+You must use staircases and walk a distance in some stopovers, so make your carry-on light enough.

-Some airlines, in cases where you change planes, weigh your carry on once more and charge you extra if it is heavier than the accepted weight.
+In cases where you change planes, some airlines weigh your carry-on once more and charge you extra if it is heavier than the accepted weight.

 3. Pack light.

-Before you pack, take a look at luggage restrictions of the airline you are using for your particular flight or airlines if you have connections.
+Before you pack, look at the luggage restrictions of the airline you are using for your particular flight or airlines if you have connections.

-I was following a lady the other day at the airline check-in and I understand it is Christmas but after her luggage was weighed, the staff put it aside and told her to remove some items otherwise she will be charged $850.
+I followed a lady the other day at the airline check-in, and I understand it was Christmas, but the airline staff weighed her luggage, put it aside, and told her to remove some items; otherwise, they would charge her $850.

-In some airlines, get your credit cards ready because they charge $25 per checked luggage within the weight limit.
+Some airlines get your credit cards ready because they charge $25 per checked luggage within the weight limit.
 If you can manage to place everything in your carry-on, the better it is for you.
-Although some airlines weigh carry-ons as well.
+However, some airlines weigh carry-ons as well.

-Better, before you travel check out your airline baggage allowance.
-It is in their site so you can prepare yourself and pack what is within limits or have your cash ready if you don't mind paying for extra luggage.
+Better, before you travel, check out your airline baggage allowance.
+It is on their site to prepare yourself, pack what is within limits, or have your cash ready if you don't mind paying for extra luggage.

-Bring only what is necessary.
-In some places, there are no elevators (like in some of the tube stations in London) and parking can be far from the place you are staying.
+Pack what is necessary.
+There are no elevators (like in some of the tube stations in London), and parking can be far from where you are staying.
 Lugging your heavy bags is not an experience you will enjoy.

 4. Shop for quality souvenirs

 When you shop for souvenirs, buy quality.
 Fair Trade and organic would also be great.
-Bargains are all over the many destinations you'll visit but most of these things you can easily buy at home in Walmart.
-So, your best option is to look for artisans who make one of a kind product and support them.
+Bargains are all over the many destinations you'll visit, but most of these things you can easily buy at home in Walmart.
+So, your best option is to look for artisans who make one-of-a-kind products and support them.

-If you have to buy small gifts for friends and family, go in shops maintained by social enterprises helping the poor and the disadvantaged.
-Get something light and small.
+If you have to buy small gifts for friends and family, go to shops maintained by social enterprises helping the poor and the disadvantaged.
+Get something light and tiny.

-Look for one or two items to remind you of the place, something you yourself will be proud to use or display at home as they show not only the uniqueness of the place and the beauty of the culture you have visited but also your own good taste.
+Look for one or two items to remind you of the place, something you will be proud to use or display at home as they show the uniqueness of the area, the beauty of the culture you have visited, and your good taste.

-Shopping in duty free stores not only save you taxes but also space in your luggage as you can carry the bag with you on the plane.
-It also makes it easy for you to declare what you have brought back once you get through Customs.
+Shopping in duty-free stores saves you taxes and space in your luggage as you can carry the bag on the plane.
+It also makes it easy to declare what you have brought back once you get through Customs.

-There are more choices now in the duty free stores especially in big airports and they have many promotions and sales as well.
-Have your list of gifts ready and go early for your flight so you have enough time to get your gifts.
+There are more choices now in the duty-free stores, especially in big airports, with many promotions and sales.
+Have your list of gifts ready, and go early for your flight so you have enough time to get everything on your list.
 If you have forgotten someone, there is always the in-flight store.

-Rates for laundry in many hotels are so high that bringing your own laundry detergent and washing your dirty clothes regularly saves you a lot of money.
+Rates for laundry in many hotels are so high that bringing your laundry detergent and washing your dirty clothes saves you a lot of money.

 We often pack a ziplock of laundry detergent or buy these in groceries when we arrive in a place.
-Hotel rooms are often dry that your laundry gets dry the very next day.
+Hotel rooms are usually dry, and your laundry gets dry the next day.

-Or, have a plastic bag for wet laundry.
-Just bring them along to dry in the next hotel or when traveling by road, spread it out in the back seat of your car.
+Or have a plastic bag for wet laundry.
+Just bring the wet laundry along to dry in the next hotel, or hang it in the back seat of your car when traveling by road.

-When you book places now, you can go for apartments and make sure the amenities include a washer and dryer.
-Most of the time, they supply you with detergents but there are always the odd times.
+When you book places now, you can go for apartments and ensure the amenities include a washer and dryer.
+Most of the time, they supply you with detergents, but there are always the odd times.

 7. Here's the key.
 Too much of your own company can be a bad thing.

-Actually, if you want to have fun, it is the worst thing you can do.
+It is the worst thing you can do if you want to have fun.
 Get out.
 Talk to people.

 Sit in the park and talk with people who are there.
-Talk to the vendors when you buy food, the waiters in restaurants or the seller in the street.
-You will really start to have fun when you do these.
+Talk to vendors, restaurant servers, or street sellers when you buy food.
+You will start to have fun when you do these.

 Interested in other tips to make your travel fun?
-Here's a list for you:
+Check these out: